 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Parrish is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Parrish is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Parrish who work in sales jobs (15.96%), management occupations (12.30%), and office and administrative support (12.00%).

 Also of interest is that Parrish has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.22% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Parrish telecommute to their jobs.
+Overall, about 11.91% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Parrish is worth considering.

-The education level of Parrish citizens is substantially higher than the typical US community, as 33.60% of adults in Parrish have at least a bachelor's degree.
+The education level of Parrish citizens is substantially higher than the typical US community, as 32.38% of adults in Parrish have at least a bachelor's degree.